Lewin Change Model explained

-This article explains the theory of Lewin’s change model, developed by Kurt Lewin in a practical way.
-After reading you will understand the basics of this powerful change management tool.
+Lewin Change Model: this article explains the theory of the Lewin change model, developed by Kurt Lewin in a practical way.
+Next to what it is, this article also highlights the importance of a stable situation, the need for change and the application of the change management model.
+After reading you will understand the basics of this change management theory.
+Enjoy reading!

 “Stagnation means decline” is a famous saying in many dynamic organizations.
 This is why reorganizations, adjustments and other changes take place within organizations.

-The Lewin’s change model describes the change in three stages and is about change in general.
+The Lewin change model describes the change in three stages and is about change in general.
 Nevertheless, it is widely used within companies.

-Lewin’s change model focuses on behaviour modification of people/ employees.
-The model distinguishes three stages.
+The model focuses on behaviour modification of people/ employees.
+The lewin’s unfreeze change refreeze model distinguishes three stages.

 It is of crucial importance that the change is implemented within a short time.
 The longer the change process takes, the more employees are inclined to relapse into old habits and rituals.